-posture - the way you position your body when sitting or standing pull down menus - a list of things a computer program can do.
+posture - the way you position your body when sitting or standing pace - the speed at which something happens or is done pull down menus - a list of things a computer program can do.
 You make a pull-down menu appear on the computer screen by clicking on a special word or icon.